 The best way to defend and keep your website healthy is to run a quick backlink audit from time to time, filter new ones and keep an eye on who's linking to your real estate.

 Keep an eye on:

-If you identify such, and they will come like winter does, don't sweat about it.
+If you identify these, and they will come like winter does, don't sweat it.
 Delete them by following Google's Disavow Process.

 Internal backlinks are links from one page on your website to another.
 In other words, both pages belong to your domain.

 Do they have an impact on SEO?

 Yes!
 And they are quite important as Google discovers new content thanks to them when they crawl pages which are already known.